cri-o/cri-o/docs/crio.conf.5.md

 **platform_runtime_paths**={}
   A mapping of platforms to the corresponding runtime executable paths for the runtime handler.

+**no_sync_log**=false
+  If set to true, the runtime will not sync the log file on rotate or container exit.
+This option is only valid for the 'oci' runtime type.
+Setting this option to true can cause data loss, e.g. when a machine crash happens.

 ### CRIO.RUNTIME.WORKLOADS TABLE
 The "crio.runtime.workloads" table defines a list of workloads - a way to customize the behavior of a pod and container.